10 Best Laptops For Engineering Students 2024

 *CREO, CATIA projects will need the SurfaceBook 3 though these two is rarely used in engineering

-- Has MORE battery (due to the lack of GPU power)
+- Longer battery life (due to the lack of a power-hungry GPU)

 Performance